Vlakoosh/moncky-2-java-interpreter/README.md

 - run "Moncky2Interpreter.java"
 - a new console window will appear and print all final values in the registers and memory

+#### linter/syntax checker
+- place "code.txt" in "moncky2in" folder with assembly source code
+- run "Moncky2Linter.java"
+- a new console window will appear and print all errors and warnings related to your code.
+Use for debugging!

 ## Acknowledgements